-When I have absolutely needed to categorize it (a necessity at some fan fiction posting sites), I tend to come down on the side of it being a part of the In Between Days universe, which takes place during Star Trek: Enterprise.
-This makes some sense, as those people are the closest to use chronologically.
+And when I have absolutely needed to categorize it (a necessity at some fan fiction posting sites), I tend to come down on the side of it being a part of the In Between Days universe, which takes place during Star Trek: Enterprise.
+So this makes some sense, as those people are the closest to use chronologically.
 They can maybe still be using email, and I write them as doing just that.
 Hence it all fits together rather nicely.

 This was Templar Sora’s great blog prompt.
 He asked two questions.

 What kind of crossing over do we do as writers?

 What kind of crossing over do we want to see?

 My Own Crossovers

 I’ve done the crossover dance many times.
 A lot of it is in the context of interphases.

 A Single Step

 For A Single Step, a story about first contact with the Caitians, I pulled together elements from TAS, the Star Trek: First Contact film and even a smidgen of ENT, as an elderly Zefram Cochrane and his wife entertain the first Caitian that any humans ever meet.

 For this collaboration with thebluesman, we crossed together a bit of ENT (the Daniels character) with TOS, as Kirk and company meet the Iotians again, in Another Piece of the Action.